I’m sure you must have seen square-shaped barcodes on products or marketing creatives. These are QR Codes.

 - Allow students to access the library database on their smartphones

 - Get more information about each book such as summary, reviews, etc.

 - Make it easy for the library staff to manage inventory

 The Community College in Grayslake, Illinois has a similar use case.
 They allow students to access library catalogs using QR Codes.

-The Syracuse University (SU), New York, United States, added QR codes to its dining hall to help students learn more about their meal.
+The Syracuse University (SU), New York, United States, added QR Codes to its dining hall.
+The idea is to help students learn more about their meal.

 Besides placing QR Codes on the entree label, SU also has them displayed at various sections in the dining area.

-SU also has QR Codes places outside its administrative and academic buildings to help students and parents learn more about the university.
+SU also has QR Codes places outside its administrative and academic buildings.
+These QR Codes help students and parents learn more about the university.

 This is how QR Codes are making lives of teachers and students easier in universities.
 Is your university using QR Codes?